hoyekan/hoyekan.github.io/content/projects/project4/index.md

 ![](Model_1_Attenuation.png)

 ##### Figure 3: Attenuation Coefficient Curve (Simplified Q averaging)
-This assumes that attenuation is very small (Q>>1) and its computed using the Kolsky-Futterman model (see attached code for derivation).
+This assumes that attenuation is very small $(Q \gg 1)$ and its computed using the Kolsky-Futterman model (see attached code for derivation).

 <!--